 In Africa, the private health sector delivers about half of Africa’s health products and services

 Insufficient financing of the public health sector in addition to weak health system governance - a feature in most developing countries - has led to a lack of credibility of the system and of the people operating within it.
 Frequently, despite having sought medical assistance in public health facilities, patients have to seek further care such as buying treatment and/or paying for laboratory and radiological tests in private facilities.
 This pictures, quite rightfully, the public health sector as inefficient and unreliable.

 This gap has allowed growth of the private health sector which is minimally regulated, leading to an inability to control costs and services offered.
 Unfortunately, rather than filling in the gap left by the poorly-resourced public health system, growth of the private health sector is amplifying existing health inequities.
 Most private health facilities are located within the urban areas and offer services at unaffordable rates for the majority of the population.
 This has led to a rise in out-of-pocket payments, pushing people further into poverty.

 In India, which has one of the biggest private healthcare industries, about 39 million people are pushed below the poverty line as a result of healthcare expenses

-India, which has one of the biggest private healthcare industries, about as a result of 39 million people are pushed below the poverty line healthcare expenses; while in Morocco, which passed a law allowing foreign investors to buy healthcare clinics, out-of-pocket expenditure accounts for more than .
-What these two countries have in common is their weak public health system that contributes to 50% of total health care expenditure significant inequities.
+For example, in India, which has one of the biggest private healthcare industries, about 39 million people are pushed below the poverty line as a result of healthcare expenses; while in Morocco, which passed a law allowing foreign investors to buy healthcare clinics, out-of-pocket expenditure accounts for more than 50% of total health care expenditure.
+What these two countries have in common is their weak public health system that contributes to significant inequities.

 The private sector has been left to work on the edge of the health system, often being left out of the debate on health systems strengthening